simonspa/corryvreckan/src/modules/TestAlgorithm/README.md

 **Status**: Functional

 #### Description
-This algorithm collects `pixel` and `cluster` objects from the clipboard and creates correlation and timing plots.
+This module collects `pixel` and `cluster` objects from the clipboard and creates correlation and timing plots.

 #### Parameters